FAQs & POLICIES

 Q: Do I need to attend a new volunteer orientation before I volunteer at the ReStore?

-A: To volunteer as an individual, you must attend a New Volunteer Orientation at the ReStore.
-You can view and register for upcoming volunteer orientations here.
-ReStore volunteer groups will be given an orientation the morning of their volunteer day and do NOT need to attend a separate volunteer orientation.
+A: To volunteer as an individual, you must attend a ReStore 101.
+You can view and register for upcoming 101s here.
+ReStore volunteer groups will be given an orientation the morning of their volunteer day and do NOT need to attend a separate ReStore 101.

 Q: How do I register to volunteer at the ReStore?

-A: If you are an individual or have a small group (less than 5 volunteers), you can register using our public volunteer calendar.
-If you are interested in bringing a larger group out, please visit our Corporate Groups or Community Groups page and fill out the appropriate interest form.
+A: If you are an individual or have a small group (less than 5 volunteers), you can register using our public volunteer calendar but must attend a ReStore 101 first.
+If you are interested in bringing a larger group out, please visit our Corporate Groups or Community Groups page and fill out an interest form.
 A member of our team will then be in touch within 3-5 business days.

 Q: What if I registered but can no longer make it to my volunteer day at the ReStore?